barryam3/chem-card-game/RULES.md

 # Scoring

 **Different Families:** Score 1 point for each element family represented among your drafted cards.
-If you have the most, score 2 points per family instead.
+If you have the most and at least 7, score 2 points per family instead.

 **Largest Family:** Determine the largest number of elements you drafted in the same family, then score points as follows: